Difference Between Anaphylaxis & Allergies

 Anaphylactic Shock

 Shock refers to an affect on body fluids, anaphylactic shock sees a few systems & organs in the body affected.
 These include the respiratory, circulatory and digestive systems, it can also impact the skin.
-This is a life threatening condition, so if not dealt with quickly it can have dire consequences like cardiac arrest.
+This is a life threatening and altering condition, so if not dealt with quickly it can have dire consequences like cardiac arrest.
 Quite commonly foods such as peanut oils, shellfish exoctic fruits or dairy products have been principle triggers.
 Other causes such as medications include drugs like antibiotics and some pain relievers such as aspirin and paracetamol.
 Stings from bees, wasps, jellyfish and some plants have also been contributing factors.

 There are many potential reasons as to why we see a rise in this, population size being one.
 However other things are open to debate, for example the amount of additives and preservatives in todays foods.
 Another perception is that today’s society is to clinical or clean to build an effective immune system.
 Is there truth in that it takes a bug to kill a bug?
 As the scientific community continues to study the biological and chemical reactions in the body it understands more.
 A recent research into a technique called Oral Immunotherapy (OIT) is being developed.
 This is now at clinical trial level which may witness future therapies.